 Key Adverse Events Studies

-- Understand the long-term health issue faced by patients undergoing BMT
+Understand the long-term health issues faced by patients undergoing BMT

-- Create a bank of genetic (DNA) specimens for future study to help identify people at highest risk for developing long-term complications of cancer tretment, and how best to treat these conditions
+Create a bank of genetic (DNA) specimens for future study to help identify people at the highest risk for developing long-term complications of cancer treatment, and how best to treat these conditions

 Donors, recipients and friends and family join City of Hope staff at a BMT reunion.
 A collaborative research effort between City of Hope and University of Minnesota examines detailed information regarding the long-term health of those treated with BMT.